-Which Charity?
 We recommend finding a charity that aligns with your values.
 Begin by searching for charities that help causes that are important to you.
 Searching on websites like https://www.myphilanthropedia.org/, http://www.givewell.org/ and https://greatnonprofits.org/ can provide details about how the charity uses the donations.
 After finding a few charities that inspire you, we recommend scheduling on-site visits to your top charities and interviewing managers involved with the charity before making any significant gift.
-If time allows, volunteering is a great way to get to know the charity from the inside and to see firsthand how they run their business and whether they accomplish their stated goals.
-You might even ask your children and grandchildren to volunteer with you for a few hours to share in the health benefits of giving back and create lasting family memories.
+If time allows, volunteering is a great way to get to know the charity from the inside.
+You will have the chance to see firsthand how they run their business and whether they accomplish their stated goals.
+You might even ask your children and grandchildren to volunteer with you for a few hours to share in the benefits of giving back and create lasting family memories.
 Community foundations are another good way to get connected to local charities as the staff can provide further details of charities working for causes you may want to support.

-What to Give Considering Taxes?
-Donations to 501(c)(3) charities result in an itemized deduction, which reduces taxable income for taxpayers that itemize.
-The Tax Cuts and Jobs Act of 2017 (scheduled to expire 12/31/2025) increased the standard deduction to $12,200 for single filers and $24,400 (2019) for married filers which means about 60% fewer taxpayers will itemize their tax deductions and therefore, will no longer benefit from the charitable tax deduction.
+Donations to 501(c)(3) charities result in an itemized deduction, which reduces taxable income for taxpayers who itemize.
+The Tax Cuts and Jobs Act of 2017 (scheduled to expire 12/31/2025) increased the standard deduction to $12,550 for single filers and $25,100 (2021) for married filers.
 For charitable donors, the best way to give might be to switch from giving annually to giving every few years.
-“Bunching” two or three years’ worth of charitable donations into one year might result in itemizing deductions in that year while taking advantage of the now higher standard deduction the other years (example of married filers in chart below).
-Cumulatively, this results in greater tax deductions which translates to tax savings.
+“Bunching” two- or three-years’ worth of charitable donations into one year might result in itemizing deductions in that year while taking advantage of the now higher standard deduction the other years (see example of married filers in the chart below).
+Cumulatively, this results in greater tax deductions which translate to tax savings.
 If you would like to bunch gifts for tax purposes but benefit the charity over time, consider using a donor advised fund (discussed below) which allows you to take the charitable deduction in the year of the gift, but allows you to make distributions to the charities over time.

 For gifts of cash, inventory or short-term capital gain property to qualified public charities the amount of the deduction is the adjusted cost basis of the asset but is limited to 50% of your AGI (60% of your AGI for cash gifts).
-These limits are based on gifts to qualified public charities, some supporting organizations and private operating foundations.
+These limits are based on gifts to qualified public charities, some supporting organizations, and private operating foundations.
 Note in 2021 per the Coronavirus stimulus changes discussed above, the AGI limit on certain cash donations is 100%.

 Large donations to private charities, like private foundations or certain fraternal organizations, are subject to lower limitations.
 Specifically, for long-term capital gain property, the deduction is the fair market value of the assets donated limited to 20% of your AGI rather than 30%.
 For short-term capital gain property and cash the deduction is the adjusted cost basis on the assets donated limited to 30% of AGI rather than 50% or 60% for public charities.
 To determine the deductibility status of the charity you are considering donating to, visit the IRS website https://apps.irs.gov/app/eos/.

 Charitable trusts are another way of giving for donors who want to retain income or provide an amount to heirs from the asset.
 Charitable remainder trusts provide an income stream to the donors for a set term of years or throughout their lifetimes and ultimately leave the remaining assets to a charity.
 A charitable lead trust pays income to a charity during the donor’s lifetime and the remaining assets are passed to the heirs of the donor.
-Charitable trusts are not as popular as they once were because there are significant costs to establish and maintain the trust, the tax law change in the late 1990’s requiring more be paid to the charity, there is a lower tax deduction than an outright gift, and the recent period of low interest rates yielding minimal income to donors from a CRT.
+Charitable trusts are not as popular as they once were for several reasons: there are significant costs to establish and maintain the trust, the tax law change in the late 1990’s requiring more be paid to the charity, there is a lower tax deduction than an outright gift, and the recent period of low interest rates yield minimal income to donors from a CRT.